11 English Idioms about Friendship

 Examples:

-The famous musician said that she belongs to a close-knit community where they all get on well with each other.
+• The famous musician said that she belongs to a close-knit community where everyone gets along well with each other.

 See eye to eye

-Meaning: if you see eye to eye with someone, you agree with them or have the same opinion of something.
+Meaning: If you see eye to eye with someone, you agree with them or share the same opinion on something.

 Examples: